daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 title: "LSB steganography in images and audio."
 subtitle: ""
 noindex: false
-meta-title: "Embedding information in the LSB"
+meta-title: "LSB steganography in images and audio."
 meta-description: "Article about the use of steganography embedding information in the LSB"
 lang-suffix: "-en"
 ---